 Charlton in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 57.217′ N, 74° 3.494′ W. Marker is in Charlton, New York, in Saratoga County.
-Marker is on Western Avenue, on the right when traveling west.
+42° 56.15′ N, 73° 56.688′ W. Marker is in Charlton, New York, in Saratoga County.
+Marker is at the intersection of Charlton Road and Valentine Road on Charlton Road.
 Touch for map.
-Marker is a little past the intersection with Hart Road.
-Marker is at or near this postal address: 86 Western Avenue, Amsterdam NY 12010, United States of America.
+Marker is in this post office area: Ballston Lake NY 12019, United States of America.
 Touch for directions.

 Also see . . .

-1. The Gonzalez Tragedy.
-From a history of Saratoga County, 1872.
-(Submitted on February 20, 2019, by Steve Stoessel of Niskayuna, New York.)
+1. Speaker of the House Biography.
+(Submitted on November 25, 2018, by Steve Stoessel of Niskayuna, New York.)

 Credits.
-This page was last revised on March 21, 2019.
-This page originally submitted on February 20, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 59 times since then.
-Last updated on March 19, 2019, by Steve Stoessel of Niskayuna, New York.
-Photos: 1, 2, 3. submitted on February 20, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 27, 2018.
+This page originally submitted on November 25, 2018, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 44 times since then and 22 times this year.
+Photo 1. submitted on November 25, 2018, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.